muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 })
 ```

 We need to make the test pass.
 We can  grab the field names from the initial application screen shot; the names of the fields should be `id`, `name`, `description`.
 The value of the first field `id`  can be hard-coded for now.
-The second and third fields hav an empty value, and `placeholder` instead.
+The second and third fields have an empty value, and `placeholder` instead.
 This is the minimal to get a green test (Green 4).

 ```tsx
 // src/heroes/HeroDetail.tsx